 Ideally, we'd want an optimization algorithm whose computational cost is independent of the number of free parameters in the design.
 This would allow us to design devices that exploit the full space of fabricable devices.
 Thankfully, it turns out that such optimization methods exist!
 Related methods have long been used in other fields such as aerospace design and machine learning, but they were only recently introduced to optical design.

-Our research group has developed software that uses such methods to design arbitrary photonic devices and are licensing the capabilities in the package, Spins.
-Our algorithm allows the user to ‘design by specification’, whereby the user simply specifies the design area and desired functionality of the device, and the algorithm finds a structure that meets these requirements.
+Our research group has developed software package, Spins, that uses such methods to design arbitrary photonic devices.
+Spins is available as fully-featured optimization design suite available license through Stanford OTL.
+In addition, we also have an open source package, Spins-B. Our algorithm allows the user to ‘design by specification’, whereby the user simply specifies the design area and desired functionality of the device, and the algorithm finds a structure that meets these requirements.
 One such device we designed using our algorithm is a TE / TM splitter (Figure 1).
 This device splits the two incident polarizations of light into separate output waveguides within a footprint of 2.8x 2.8 μm.
 In simulations, it has an insertion loss of only 0.9 dB and a crosstalk of less than 19 dB.

 As a proof of concept, we designed and experimentally tested a compact demultiplexer for telecommunications wavelengths (Figure 2).
 This silicon photonics device splits 1300 nm and 1550 nm light with a device footprint of only 2.8x 2.8 μm.
 The demultiplexer has an insertion loss of 2-4 dB, crosstalk less than 11 dB, and a 3 dB bandwidth greater than 100 nm.